l3rady/WordPress-APC-Object-Cache/README.md

 ### I share `wp-config.php` among multiple WordPress installs.
 How can I guarantee key uniqueness? ###

-Define `WP_APC_KEY_SALT` to something that is unique for each install (like an md5 of the MySQL host, database, and table prefix).
+Define `WP_CACHE_KEY_SALT` to something that is unique for each install (like an md5 of the MySQL host, database, and table prefix).

 ## Changelog ##